 Examples of Proper Certification Designation Use

-The following examples show a couple of the ways you can include the EMDR Certification designation with your name.
+The following example shows how you would include the EMDR Certification designation behind your name.

 Examples of Proper Certification Digital Badge Use